As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 This sacred prayer before a sermon has the capacity to deepen your insight, stir up your fire, and furnish you with the sagacity and direction that are needed for a sermon that will truly connect with your congregation.

-I believe our community must be proud of Pope Francis for the way he is leading and uniting the Christian world.
+I believe our community must be proud of the current bishop of Rome for the way he is leading and uniting the Christian world.

 Share this piece of information with your loved ones and remember me in your prayers.
 Stay Blessed!